Mixed precision iterative refinement for linear inverse problems: Conclusion

 \section{Conclusion}

-In this work, we have investigated IR on the Tikhonov problem in mixed precision. \rev{We have shown that the iterates of IR on the Tikhonov problem} computed in mixed precision behave in a filtering manner by deriving methodology to formulate the iterates as a recursive relationship involving the iterates of preconditioned Landweber with a Tikhonov-type preconditioner and previous terms.
-Our numerical results \rev{suggest that simulated mixed precision IR applied to inverse problems can give comparable accuracy compared to results computed in double precision and that solution variability when utilizing a low precision preconditioner can be influenced by the level of regularization as well as with the choice of the working and residual precisions.} \rev{We also found that the MP-IR method to be superior when compared to the described AIR method \rev{which may be appropriate} and efficient to compute with in image deblurring applications.}
+In this work, we have investigated IR on the Tikhonov problem in mixed precision.
+We have shown that the iterates of IR on the Tikhonov problem computed in mixed precision behave in a filtering manner by deriving methodology to formulate the iterates as a recursive relationship involving the iterates of preconditioned Landweber with a Tikhonov-type preconditioner and previous terms.
+Our numerical results suggest that simulated mixed precision IR applied to inverse problems can, on average, give comparable accuracy to within a few decimal places compared to results computed only in double precision.
+Additionally, our results suggest that the variability of the computed solution when utilizing a low precision preconditioner can be influenced by the level of regularization as well as by the choice of the working and residual precisions.
+We also found that the MP-IR method to be superior when compared to the described AIR method \rev{which may be appropriate} and efficient to compute with in image deblurring applications.